peterdri/ece-communications-labs/_ece450/lab4/noncoherent-dpsk-demodulator.md

 {:start="5"}
 5. Put a `0*` in front of the *Amplitude* parameter of the *Noise Source* block.
 Slowly increase $$f_c$$ and while observing the waveform and the BER, find the frequency offset at which the BER starts to rise.

-{% include alert.html title="Deliverable question 4" class="info" content="At what frequency offset does the receiver stop working?
-What is the cause of this?
-What implication does it have on real DPSK receiver implementations?"%}
+{% include alert.html title="Deliverable question 4" class="info" content="At what frequency offset does the receiver stop working and what is the corresponding phase-per-bit value?
+What is the cause of the sudden receiver degradation at this frequency offset?"%}

 At this point you should have recorded 5 BER values.